 Lincoln Cathedral: History, Height, Little Saint Hugh, Lincoln Imp, and Major Facts

 Built using an early English Gothic style, the Lincoln Cathedral was considered the tallest building on earth for more than two centuries in the Middle Ages.
-Supposing its central spire had not broken off in 1548, the cathedral would have held that honor until 1889 when the Eiffel Tower was constructed.
+Supposing its central spire had not fallen off in 1548, the cathedral would have held that honor until 1889 when the Eiffel Tower was constructed.

-In addition to its height, the Lincoln Cathedral is considered one of the largest in the UK in terms of floor area.
+In addition to its height, the Lincoln Cathedral is considered one of the largest cathedrals in the UK in terms of floor area.
 Construction work for the 5,000-square meter structure took place throughout the High Middle Ages.

 The article below contains everything you need to know about the Lincoln Cathedral, also known as Lincoln Minster, or the Cathedral Church of the Blessed Virgin Mary of London.